MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametreler
  [out] *boyutu*
- A `CSize` boyutu izin verilen en düşük girilir nesnesi.
+ A `CSize` boyutu izin verilen en düşük ile doldurulan bir nesne.

 ### <a name="remarks"></a>Açıklamalar